junglok/tem-docs/docs/faqs/faq.md

 ??? note "How to resolve the problems on starting and/or restarting CryoSPARC daemons?"

-    First, you should check all the cryosparc related processes - supervisord, mongod, command_core, command_vis, command_rtp, webapp, app, liveapp - to be terminated successfully on the CryoSPARC master host.
+    First, you must guarantee all the cryosparc related processes - supervisord, mongod, command_core, command_vis, command_rtp, webapp, app, liveapp - to be terminated successfully on the CryoSPARC master host.
 If necessary, you can kill the zombie processes.

     ``` bash
     $> cryosparcm stop